Fragile X syndrome (FXS) is a genetic problem that results in intellectual disability.

-FXS is caused by problems with the FMR1 gene.
-These problems prevent fragile X mental retardation protein (FMRP) from developing.
-The protein helps to make connections in the brain.
-Without the protein, certain connections in the brain cannot be made.
-This causes developmental problems and prevents children from fully developing some higher cognitive functions.
+FXS is inherited from parents.
+It is caused by problems with the FMR1 gene.
+These problems stop the fragile X mental retardation protein (FMRP) from developing.
+This protein is needed to make connections in the brain.

-The diagnosis can be confirmed by genetic testing with a DNA blood test.
+The diagnosis can be confirmed with a genetic test.

 There is no cure for FXS.
-Treatment is aimed at controlling symptoms.
-Treatment may include:
+The goal is to manage symptoms.
+Choices are: